hommingcom/programming-proficiency-test/README.md

 I've done the both parts of the assignment.
 The PHP part is the easiest one as there only 2 algorithms to implement.
 The Javascript part I've done all the bullet points and added some unit tests.

+I've made the table component responsable of paginating the data and filtering it.
+I've also added a filter component that allows the user to filter the data.
+The components are not generic at all what they are easy to escalate adding new data to `columns` and `filterTypes` arrays in the `TableProperties` component.

 ## Points to improve tht I didn't have time to do

 - Responsive design.
 The table should be collapses into an accordion or enable horizontal scrolling on mobile devices.